sclorg/mysql-container/README.md

     $ make build VERSION=5.5
     ```

+For using other versions of mysql, just replace the `5.5` value by particular version
+in the commands above.

 **Notice: By omitting the `VERSION` parameter, the build/test action will be performed
-on all provided versions of MySQL.
-Since we are currently providing only version `5.5`,
+on all provided versions of MySQL, which must be specified in  `VERSIONS` variable.
-you can omit this parameter.**
+This variable must be set to a list with possible versions (subdirectories).**

 Environment variables and volumes